Welcome from the Director

 Kind regards –

-Michelle is joined at KAUST by her husband and three children who are all enrolled in the KAUST School.
-Michelle enjoys traveling, reading, and participating in almost all sports including volleyball, tennis, basketball, pilates, and yoga.
-The family home is in Bigfork, Montana in the United States where they enjoy camping, waterskiing, kayaking, and hiking each summer.
+Michelle enjoys traveling, reading, playing piano, and participating in almost all sports, including volleyball, tennis, basketball, and yoga.
+The family home is in Bigfork, Montana, where they enjoy camping, waterskiing, and hiking each summer.